Borgor-Chefs/CompTIA-Notes/storage devices/flash memory/Flash Memory.md

 There are two types of flash storage, NOR and NAND flash which reflect their internal logical NOR and NAND gates.

 Flash memory also requires a controller, whether it is apart of the flash storage itself or a software driver that does the reading and writing from the drive itself.
-Things like [[SSD]], [[The Thumb Drive|USB sticks]] and [[SD Card|SD cards]] are examples of flash memory and they have their own controller that performs "wear leveling" and error correction.
+Things like [[SSD]], [[USB Stick|USB sticks]] and [[SD Card|SD cards]] are examples of flash memory and they have their own controller that performs "wear leveling" and error correction.

 If your flash memory device has a controller, there's really no benefit to add a software specific flash memory [[File Systems|file system]] as the controller performs this task already.